 Let me explain my thinking here, and then I will get back to your question.
 First, I believe a lot of people confuse management and leadership.
 This may be ok in certain situations, but it is important to keep the distinction clear.

-One reason it is important to know the difference is because the best solutions to people problems are different from the best solutions to “stuff” problems.
+One reason it is important to know the difference is that the best solutions to people's problems are different from the best solutions to “stuff” problems.

 Now, let me get back to your question.

 If you accept my distinction on management and leadership, the most important question “management” should be asking employees is something like,